sospedra/logatim/README.md

 ## Usage
-The logatim API is tend to be extremly minimal and human-like.
+The logatim API is tend to be extremely minimal and human-like.
 It has two different kind of options: the styling and the leveling ones.
 Logatim consists in:

 ### Styles